 - How often can I submit information about renewal credits earned during the three year period?

 - You can submit your renewal activity information any time during the three-year period.
 If you want to submit the information every time you earn credits towards your renewal you can or you can accumulate them and submit them annually, or submit everything just prior to the end of your three-year period.

 - What happens if I can’t earn enough credits in the three years?

 - CRCs are very attainable.
 It is not the intention of the AAP to make it difficult for anyone to earn enough credits.
-The CCAP National Coordinator will be communicating with you and tracking your process throughout the three-year period.
+The CCAP National Coordinator will be communicating with you and tracking your progress throughout the three-year period.
 Any difficulties earning credits should be discussed with the Coordinator.